mariusmucenicu/knowlift/docs/SETUP.md

 # Setup

 ### 🔧 Step 1: Prerequisites
-+ Make sure you have any Python 3.11+ version installed.
++ Make sure you have any Python in the range [3.11, 3.13] installed.
 + Clone or download this repository.
 + Change directory into the project root.